jumpingaccess/Hippodata2Equipe/README.md

 ### Import Interface

-1. In Equipe, open a meeting
+- In Equipe, open a meeting
-2. Click on "Import from Hippodata" action
+- Click on "Import from Hippodata" action
-3. In the window that opens:
+- In the window that opens:
-   - Enter the FEI event identifier
+  - Enter the FEI Show ID (Event identifier)
-   - Select items to import:
-     - ☐ Import classes (competitions)
-     - ☐ Import startlists (riders & horses)
-     - ☐ Import results
-   - Click "Start Import Process"
+  - Click "Search Event"
+  - The system will display:
+    - Event name and venue
+    - List of all classes/competitions
+    - Import status for each item (✓ = already imported)

 ### Import Options

-#### Import classes only
-- Imports competitions with their information
-- Creates competitions in Equipe with:
-  - Name and sponsor
-  - Date and venue
-  - Prize money amount
-  - Currency

-#### Import startlists
-- Can be done with or without class import
-- Imports:
-  - **Riders**: First name, last name, country, FEI ID
-  - **Horses**: Name, gender, birth year, owner, FEI ID
+- For each class, you can select:

+  - ☐ Class Import: Import the competition definition
-  - **Entries**: Links between riders, horses and competitions
+  - ☐ Startlist Import: Import riders, horses and entries
+  - ☐ Result Import: Import competition results
+  - ☐ Team Class: Mark as team competition (Nations Cup)
+  - FEI Article: Select the competition format

+- Team Competitions
+  - When "Team Class" is checked:
-- Automatically avoids duplicates based on FEI IDs
+    - Automatically creates teams based on nations

-#### Import results
-- Can be done with or without other imports
+    - Only nations with 3+ riders get a team
+    - Creates clubs with country flags
+    - Links riders to their national teams
+    - Handles team-specific results (abstained riders count for team)

+- Import Status Indicators
+  - ✓ Green checkmark: Already imported
-- Imports for each round:
+  - Checkbox: Available for import
-  - Obstacle faults
-  - Time taken
-  - Time penalties
+  - Disabled checkbox: Requires prerequisite (e.g., class must exist before startlist)

+### Special Results Handling
-  - Final ranking
+  - Individual Competitions
-  - Prize money won
-- Handles special statuses:
-  - Eliminated (D)
+    - Eliminated (EL): or = 'D', grundf = 999
-  - Retired (U)
+    - Retired (RET): or = 'U', grundf = 999
-  - Disqualified (S)
+    - Disqualified (DSQ): or = 'S', grundf = 999
+    - Withdrawn: a = 'Ö' or special handling per round
+    - No Show (NS): a = 'U', grundf = 999

-  - Withdrawn (Ö)
+  - Team Competitions
-- Supports team competitions
+    - Riders who complete round 1 but not round 2 are marked as "Abstained"
+    - Abstained riders: omh1f = 999, omh1t = 999, round2_in_team = true
+    - Result preview shows: "8-ABST" (faults from round 1 + abstained)
+    - Eliminated/retired riders keep their normal status (not converted to abstained)

 ### Possible Combinations